unlhcc/crane-modules/README.md

 `git pull`

 Make whatever changes you need to.

-Commit them to your local repo:
+If you are adding a new modulefile, you must add it to git before committing:

+`git add <modulefile>`

+After you have added the new modulefile, or if you are just editing exising files, commit the changes to your local repo:

 `git commit -a`